cobusve/releaserepo/README.md

 # releaserepo

-This is the first working copy of this repo
+This is work after v3.0 was released